Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Jeff Cornilles

-District 12 House A
+Idaho House of Representatives, District 12 Seat A

 Jeff Cornilles: Idaho Republican Incumbent for House District 12A

 Jeff Cornilles is a Republican member of the Idaho House of Representatives serving District 12A, which covers the Nampa area of Canyon County.
 Cornilles assumed office on December 1, 2022, and is running for re-election in the Republican primary scheduled for May 19, 2026.
-Ballotpedia He is a second-term incumbent and a lifelong Nampa resident.
+He is a second-term incumbent and a lifelong Nampa resident.

 Background

 Jeff Cornilles is a fourth-generation Idaho native who attended Nampa High School and the University of Idaho.
-Wikipedia His career experience includes owning Cornilles Financial Services and working as its CEO, as well as working as a financial services professional with MassMutual Idaho.
-He has been affiliated with the Nampa Rotary Club, the Nampa Chamber of Commerce, and the Nampa Development Corporation.
-Ballotpedia
+His career experience includes owning Cornilles Financial Services and working as its CEO, as well as working as a financial services professional with MassMutual Idaho.
+He has been affiliated with the Nampa Rotary Club, the Nampa Chamber of Commerce, and the Nampa Development Corporation, according to his Ballotpedia profile.
+Cornilles also serves on the Nampa Impact Fee Advisory Committee and serves as a commissioner on the Nampa Development Corporation, Nampa's Urban Renewal Agency.
+He and his wife Keriann have five children and four grandchildren, per his Idaho Legislature biography.
+In his 2022 Ballotpedia candidate survey, Cornilles described serving on a charter school board and founding the Pix Theater Foundation, which he said purchased and preserved the historic theater in downtown Nampa.

 Political Career